Carms-dev/gegi-law-gatsby-netlify/content/cases/salsman-v-london-sales-arena-corp-1.md

 ---
 isCornerstone: false
-caseName: Salsman v London Sales Arena Corp.
+caseName: Salsman v.
+London Sales Arena Corp.
 citation: 2014 HRTO 775
 description: The transgender complainants allege that the respondent discriminated against them because they are transgender and that the